The Real Puff Daddy and a Vols-Au-Vent for Every Meal!

 The September 2009 Daring Bakers’ challenge was hosted by Steph of A Whisk and a Spoon.
 She chose the French treat, Vols-au-Vent based on the Puff Pastry recipe by Michel Richard from the cookbook Baking With Julia by Dorie Greenspan.
 Thanks, Steph!

-I can’t help laughing every time the straight-laced looking woman uses the word ‘dong’ and rubs the toy to show the audience how firm yet flexible it is.
+I can’t help laughing every time this straight-laced looking woman uses the word ‘dong’ and rubs the toy to show the audience how firm yet flexible it is (because I’m a child).
 Yep, they’re selling dildos and calling them dongs!
-Wow, I haven’t watched much TV the past few months, so this is quite a surprise…and a strange, albeit hilarious, one at that.
+Wow, I haven’t watched much TV the past few months, so this is quite a surprise, and a strange and hilarious one at that!

 Deep Dish Pepperoni Pizza Vols-au-Vents

 OK, back to the challenge.
-When it was announced, I was excited, and as usual, loaded my plate to the point where the food keeps sliding off.
+When it was announced that we were making puff pastry, I was excited, and as usual, loaded my plate to the point where the food keeps sliding off.
 Things can never be simple with me.
 Like I said above, I’ve made Michel Richard’s puff pastry so many times, I thought nothing of leaving it to the last minute.
-I could whip this one out easily.
-I made the puff pastry last Monday, without a hitch.
-I decided I would start working on the fillings in a few days.
+I could whip this one out easily!
+I made the puff pastry last Monday without a hitch, then decided I would start working on the fillings in a few days.

-Little did I know..after all of this gorgeous, crisp and cool weather, there was still a humidity monster lurking nearby.
-When I took out the puff pastry to roll, cut and shape, it was sticky and gooey within minutes.
-No clean cuts..no beautiful photo of the layers in the raw dough, just many trips to the fridge and freezer to try and chill it up, and many frustrating moments trying to keep my cuts neat and clean, so I wouldn’t lose those incredible layers.
+Little did I know that after all of this gorgeous, crisp and cool weather, there was still a humidity beast lurking nearby.
+When I took out the puff pastry to roll, cut and shape it, it was sticky within minutes.
+No clean cuts, no beautiful photo of the layers in the raw dough, just many trips to the fridge and freezer to try and chill it up, and many frustrating moments trying to keep my cuts neat and clean so I wouldn’t lose those incredible layers.

 Snack?
 Amuse Bouche?
 Hors D’oeuvres?
 Appetizers?
 Canapes?
 Anything goes with these mini bites.
-From left to right: Goat cheese with Pistachio Pesto, Shrimp and Crab Salad, Dates filled with Cream Cheese – wrapped in Prosciutto.
+From left to right: Goat cheese with Pistachio Chive Pesto, Shrimp and Crab Salad, Dates filled with Cream Cheese and wrapped in Prosciutto

 Obviously, the main challenge was making the puff pastry, known as pate feuilletee.
-Many find this to be quite daunting and never try it, but it’s actually quite simple.
-You put together a dough aka detrempe, with flour, water and salt, and while it’s resting, you pound out about a pound of butter into a uniform block aka beurrage (make sure there are NO preciousand/or valuable belongings within 10-20 feet of your ‘pounding’ area.
+Many find this to be quite daunting and never try it, but it’s actually pretty easy.
+You put together a dough aka detrempe, with flour, water and salt, and while it’s resting, you pound out about a pound of butter into a uniform block aka beurrage (make sure there are NO precious and/or valuable belongings within 10-20 feet of your ‘pounding’ area!
+I didn’t, and a favorite crystal candy dish is now known as smithereens).

-I rolled my dough on a slab of marble, since it’s a cool surface, which is VERY key here..as the dough must remain cold or the butter will soften or melt and there goes your layers!
+I rolled my now buttery puff pastry dough on a slab of marble, since it’s a cool surface, which is VERY key here since the dough must remain cold or the butter will soften or melt and there goes your layers!
 You see?
-In layman’s terms, making puff pastry really is a piece of cake – figuratively, and it’s a wonderfully silky, smooth dough to work with.
-I LOVE laminated doughs - from puff pastry, to croissants, to danish..et al.
+In layman’s terms, making puff pastry really is a piece of cake; figuratively, and it’s an extraordinarily silky, smooth dough to work with.
+This is why I LOVE laminated dough, from puff pastry, to croissants, to danish, et al.

 It’s now 10:47 am, and I’m just sitting here sniffling and coughing.
-I’m coming down with a cold – it hit about two hours ago, and I have one last filling to make.
-A milk chocolate-peanut butter mousse for the second dessert vols-au-vent.
+I’m coming down with a cold which hit about two hours ago, and I have one last filling to make; a milk chocolate-peanut butter mousse for the second dessert vols-au-vents.
 I cannot motivate myself to do it, yet I can’t rest until I get this post up!
-Looks like I’ll be posting a lot later than I hoped!
+Looks like I’ll be posting a lot later than I had hoped!

 Peanut Butter – Milk Chocolate Mousse.
 By now I was too run down to put the mousse in a pastry bag and pipe it in decoratively.
 A couple messy spoonfuls, a few photos, and back to bed.